allison-bennett/mlflow-website/website/blog/2025-07-01-mlflow-prompt-evaluate/index.md

 #### 2. Example LLM Call

-Before we make a call to OpenAI, we need to set up MLflow tracking and create and experiment, which can then automatically log all the API calls we make
+Before we make a call to OpenAI, we need to set up MLflow tracking and create and experiment.
+We can then automatically log all the API calls we make using ```autolog()```

 ```python
 import mlflow